akiannillo/akiannillo.github.io/aboutme.md

 # present me

-I'm currently working as a Research Scientist at the Interdisciplinary Centre for Security, Reliability, and Trust ([SnT](https://wwwen.uni.lu/snt)), University of Luxembourg, in the SEDAN group headed by [Dr. Habil.
-Radu State](https://wwwen.uni.lu/snt/people/radu_state).
+I'm currently working as a Research Scientist at the Interdisciplinary Centre for Security, Reliability, and Trust ([SnT](https://wwwen.uni.lu/snt)), University of Luxembourg, in the SEDAN group headed by [Prof. Radu State](https://wwwen.uni.lu/snt/people/radu_state).

 My research activities focus on software dependability and security, especially software verification and assessment.
 Currently, my research targets include new and innovative technologies such as **ARM Trustzone for Cortex-M**, **Ethereum Smart Contract**, and **ROS**.